-Nuts, bolts, screws & other fasteners: Because manufacturers use a wide variety of fastener sizes and shapes made in a variety of materials, often differing by model and component, it is not possible for this Manual to specify correct torque (tightening force) for the fasteners on your bicycle.
-We can tell you the importance of correct torque, but not the specific torque required for each fastener on your bicycle.
-To correctly torque a fastener, a torque wrench must be used.
-A professional bicycle mechanic with a torque wrench should torque the fasteners on you bicycle.
-If you choose to work on your own bicycle you must get correct tightening torque specifications from the bicycle or component manufacturer or from your dealer.
-If you need to make an adjustment at home or in the field, we urge you to exercise care, and to have the fasteners you worked on checked by your dealer as soon as possible.
-Note that there are some components which require special tools and knowledge.
-In Sections 3 and 4 we discuss the items which you may be able to adjust yourself.
+Nuts, bolts, screws & other fasteners: Because manufacturers use a wide variety of fastener sizes and shapes made in a variety of materials, often differing by model and component, the correct tightening force or torque cannot be generalized.
+To make sure that the many fasteners on your bicycle are correctly tightened, refer to the torque specifications in the instructions provided by the manufacturer of the component in question.
+Correctly tightening a fastener requires a calibrated torque wrench.
+A professional bicycle mechanic with a torque wrench should torque all fasteners on your bicycle to the appropriate torque specification.
+If you choose to work on your own bicycle, you must use a torque wrench and the correct tightening torque specifications from the component manufacturer or from your dealer.
+If you need to make an adjustment at home or in the field, we urge you to exercise care, and to have the fasteners you adjusted checked by your dealer as soon as possible.
+Note that there are some components that require special tools and knowledge.
+In sections 3 and 4 we discuss the items that you may be able to adjust yourself.
 All other adjustments and repairs should be done by a qualified bicycle mechanic.

-WARNING: Correct tightening force on fasteners - nuts, bolts, screws - on your bicycle is important.
+WARNING: The correct tightening force applied to fasteners - nuts, bolts, screws - on your bicycle is important.
 Too little force, and the fastener may not hold securely.
 Too much force, and the fastener can strip threads, stretch, deform or break.
 Either way, incorrect tightening force can result in component failure, which can cause you to lose control and fall.

 Make sure nothing is loose.
-Lift the front wheel off the ground by two or three inches, then let it bounce on the ground.
+Lift the front wheel off the ground by two or three inches (5 to 8 cm), then let it bounce on the ground.
 Anything sound, feel or look loose?
 Do a visual and tactile inspection of the whole bike.
 Any loose parts or accessories?
 If so, secure them.
-If you're not sure, ask someone with experience to check.
+If you're not sure, ask someone with experience and/or a qualified professional to check.

 Tires & Wheels: Make sure tires are correctly inflated [see Section 4.H.1].
-Check by putting one hand on the saddle, one on the intersection of the handlebars and stem, then bouncing your weight on the bike while looking at tire deflection.
+Check by putting one hand on the saddle, one on the intersection of the handlebars and stem, then pushing your weight onto the bike while examining tire deflection.
 Compare what you see with how it looks when you know the tires are correctly inflated; and adjust if necessary.
 Tires in good shape?
 Spin each wheel slowly and look for cuts in the tread and sidewall.
+Also give a visual inspection to the tire and rim interface: Ensure that the tire is evenly and snugly mounted to the rim.
+The tire should neither hop nor wobble when the wheel is spun.
 Replace damaged tires before riding the bike.
 Wheels true?
-Spin each wheel and check for brake clearance and side-to-side wobble.
-If a wheel wobbles side to side even slightly, or rubs against or hits the brake pads, take the bike to a qualified bike shop to have the wheel trued.
+Spin each wheel and check for rim brake clearance and side-to-side wobble.
+If a wheel wobbles side to side even slightly, or rubs against or hits the rim brake pads, take the bike to a qualified bike shop to have the wheel trued.

-A CAUTION: Wheels must be true for the brakes to work effectively.
+CAUTION: Wheels must be true for the rim brakes to work effectively.
 Wheel truing is a skill which requires special tools and experience.
 Do not attempt to true a wheel unless you have the knowledge, experience and tools needed to do the job correctly.